chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 To make use of incremental document synchronization, a server needs to install three notification handlers:

-- _onDidOpenTextDocument_: is called when a text document is opened in VS Code.
+- _onDidOpenTextDocument_: is called when a text document is opened in Baosky.
-- _onDidChangeTextDocument_: is called when the content of a text document changes in VS Code.
+- _onDidChangeTextDocument_: is called when the content of a text document changes in Baosky.
-- _onDidCloseTextDocument_: is called when a text document is closed in VS Code.
+- _onDidCloseTextDocument_: is called when a text document is closed in Baosky.

 Below is a code snippet that illustrates how to hook these notification handlers on a connection and how to return the right capability on initialize: